top of page

 PCDA logo - green.png

-PRESIDENT - LAURIE MICHAEL
+DIRECTOR - LAURIE MICHAEL

 Laurie (she/her) is from Charlottetown, PEI and is an RD and Project Coordinator at UPEI's Health Research Network.
 She has been working as an RD since 2008 after completing the Northern Ontario Dietetic Internship program, following a Bachelor of Nutritional Sciences at UPEI.
 She also completed Ryerson's Food Security Certificate (2012) and a Masters in Public Health from Lakehead University (2019).
 Laurie has been privileged to work in a variety of practice settings in Ontario, Nova Scotia and PEI; including a family health team (FHT); inpatient/outpatient; clinical long-term care; convalescent care; clinical outpatient prenatal, postpartum and pediatrics.
 As a proud, mixed-race, third-generation Lebanese-Canadian, she is an active member of PEI's Livable Income Working Group, PCDA's Diversity, Equity and Inclusion Task Force, and established an EDI Committee within her current role at UPEI.
 Laurie enjoys pursuing her passions for cooking, photography, travel, reading, visiting Island beaches, seeing family & friends, and exploring astronomy.
 Most of all, she loves spending time with her husband and their two adorable boys.